Frailty poster

 The inciting incident occurs at 13 minutes when Dad wakes his sons in the middle of the night to announce that an angel visited him with a divine mission: God has chosen their family to destroy demons disguised as humans..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Dad brings home the first "demon" - a terrified woman - and kills her with an axe in front of his sons, claiming God revealed her sins to him.
+This reveals the protagonist's commitment to Dad brings home the first "demon" - a terrified woman - and kills her with an axe in front of his sons, claiming God revealed her sins to him.
 The family has crossed into murder., moving from reaction to action.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, Young Fenton kills his father with an axe to stop the murders.
 Dad's dying words forgive Fenton but predict God will punish him.
-Adam buries their father in the rose garden., illustrates the protagonist at their lowest point.
+Adam buries their father in the rose garden., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Fenton leads Doyle to the rose garden to dig up the bodies.
 The devastating revelation: the man is actually Adam, not Fenton.
 Fenton was the believer; Adam was the doubter who died.
 The narrator has been lying., demonstrating the transformation achieved throughout the journey.